sikicode/cs-knowledge-interview/algorithms.md

                 [890](https://leetcode.com/problems/find-and-replace-pattern/),
                 [1018](https://leetcode.com/problems/binary-prefix-divisible-by-5/)
 4. Reverse Number Questions (palindrome, reversing): To speed up, use log(n) to the base 10 which means to divide 10 and handle.
-Notice 32 bit boundaries to avoid overflow/underflow.
+Notice 32 bit boundaries to avoid overflow/underflow. char.isdigit() can be useful.